 However, this doesn’t have to be the case for your business.
 PayJunction’s Virtual Terminal offers recurring billing so you never have to wait on a mailed check again.
 Streamlining your recurring payments just got a lot easier.

 Setting up recurring billing is simple and flexible.
 Want to get paid weekly, monthly or on a custom schedule?
 Not a problem.
 Payment schedules can be customized to your needs.

 Set your preferred payment schedule and obtain your customer’s payment information one time.
 Credit card or ACH payments are both acceptable.
 Then simply sit back and watch the money roll in.

 Customers authorize their payments one time, without the inconvenience of invoices or authorization forms.
 The funds are simply debited from their accounts on the agreed-upon schedule, resulting in reliable cash flow.

 If payment information changes, you’ll be notified so you can update the card or ACH account on file.
 For ACH payments, this saves you the cost of recurring notification of change (NOC) codes.
 PayJunction only bills customers for the first NOC, as opposed to all subsequent attempts (as most other providers do).
 You’ll be notified of any delinquent payments, as well.

-The Virtual Terminal stores cardholder information through tokenization, encrypting the card or account number so even you can’t see it.
+Some Virtual Terminals, like ours, store cardholder information through tokenization, encrypting the card or account number so even you can’t see it.
 Don’t fret over your liability: We store all data on our servers as opposed to yours, meaning you benefit from our PCI DSS compliance.